Skip to main content

 Most airlines stipulate the following:

-- Bikes should be contained within a protective box or appropriate bike bag.
+• bikes should be contained within a protective box or appropriate bike bag

-- Handlebars and pedals must be fixed sideways against the frame or removed.
+• handlebars and pedals must be fixed sideways against the frame or removed

-- Tyres should be deflated slightly to reduce the risk of damage.
+• tyres should be deflated slightly to reduce the risk of damage

-Bike packing options:
+Bike packing options

-Top Tips:
+Top tips:

-- In addition to bubble wrap (and clothing), purchase some pipe lagging and zip ties from a DIY store to put around the frame of the bike for protection during transportation.
+• in addition to bubble wrap (and clothing), purchase some pipe lagging and zip ties from a DIY store to put around the frame of the bike for protection during transportation

-- The most frequently damaged part of a bike is the rear gear hanger.
-Remove the rear gear mechanism and tie wrap loosely to the frame to avoid this scenario.
-This applies almost equally to disc brake rotors if your bike sports them.
-Take them off, likewise pedals, it's only a five minute job and will prevent you engaging in a fruitless search for an obscure part in resort.
+• this applies almost equally to disc brake rotors if your bike sports them, so take them off, likewise pedals, it's only a five minute job and will prevent you engaging in a fruitless search for an obscure part in resort

-- Leave yourself extra time at the airport to allow for any check in issues.
+• leave yourself extra time at the airport to allow for any check in issues

 Taking your bike on the train